cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vsphere.md

             * dvPort group/Create
             * dvPort group/Delete

+## vSphere Environment

+* You require a working vSphere environment.
+The plugin was tested with vSphere infrastructure versions 6.0 and 6.5.

 # vSphere Plugin Configuration
 The vSphere plugin requires credentials and endpoint setup information in order to authenticate and interact with vSphere.